noir-lang/noir/docs/docs/tutorials/contract_tutorials/token_contract.md

 #include_code reduce_total_supply /noir-projects/noir-contracts/contracts/token_contract/src/main.nr rust

-### Unconstrained function implementations
+### View function implementations

-Unconstrained functions are similar to `view` functions in Solidity in that they only return information from the contract storage or compute and return data without modifying contract storage.
+View functions in Aztec are similar to `view` functions in Solidity in that they only return information from the contract storage or compute and return data without modifying contract storage.
+These functions are different from unconstrained functions in that the return values are constrained by their definition in the contract.

+Public view calls that are part of a transaction will be executed by the sequencer when the transaction is being executed, so they are not private and will reveal information about the transaction.
+Private view calls can be safely used in private transactions for getting the same information.

 #### `admin`